 - Admin PIN (PW3): 8 to 20 digits

-- Retry counter: 3 attempts for each PIN
+- Retry counter: 3 attempts per PIN

-- After the counter hits zero, block private-key operations until reset rules are satisfied.
+- After a wrong PIN, decrement the counter.
+After it hits zero, block private-key operations until reset rules are satisfied.

-- Keep “PIN verified” state short-lived to reduce drive-by signing on a compromised host.
+- Keep PIN verified state short-lived to reduce drive-by signing on a compromised host

 gpg --card-status